WayScience/IDR_stream/README.md

 CellProfiler will load the images, segment them using CellProfiler Cellpose plugin, and run feature extraction.
 CellProfiler will output multiple `.csv` file (e.g. Experiment, Image, and Nuclei), but only `Nuclei.csv` contains the features and the metadata that was generated from the `init_cp_metadata` function.
 4) Compile CP features from a batch
-Compile CP features in a proper order and remove irrelevent metadata from the file.
+Compile CP features in a proper order and remove irrelevant metadata from the file.
 5) Delete all intermediate files from batch run and run next batch!

 ## Setup